mojio/mojio-android-sdk/mojio-sdk-model/README.md

-# Mojio Android Common SDK #
+# Mojio Android Model SDK #

-Common functionality used by other modules such as environment info and a lightweight, configurable, logger.
+Model classes for use with the Mojio REST API.
+These objects are annotated for serialization with GSON.

 ## Disclaimer ##
 **UNDER ACTIVE DEVELOPMENT**